Alloa Athletic F.C.: History

+There is some dispute over the foundation date of Alloa Athletic.
+The official club version has the club being founded in 1878.

-The Alloa Football Club was formed on August 6th, 1880, at a meeting held in McGechaen's Hall and instigated by James Rigg, who became the first captain.
+However, recent research has produced information that states that The Alloa Football Club was formed on 6 August 1880 at a meeting held in McGechaen's Hall and instigated by James Rigg, who became the first captain.
 The club soon changed its name to Alloa Association which led to A.A.F.C. being misinterpreted by the Dunfermline secretary in October 1880, and Alloa Athletic being reported in the Dunfermline press.
 The club liked this name better, and so adopted it in 1881.
-It has often been mistakenly claimed that the club was originally Clackmannan County.
+It has often been claimed that the club was originally Clackmannan County.
 Although several of its players joined Alloa, this was a separate club, formed in September 1879, and who Alloa played several times during the 1880–81 season.

-Admitted to the Scottish Football Association in 1883, the club had to wait until 1921 to be elected to the Scottish Football League, under the older name of Alloa AFC, not returning to Alloa Athletic until 1997 although they had enjoyed success prior to this.
+Admitted to the Scottish Football Association in 1883, the club had to wait until 1921 to be elected to the Scottish Football League.

 In 1906–07, the club were Scottish Football Union champions and won the Central Football League six years later, with two runners-up finishes in-between.

 Alloa won the Scottish Football League Division Two title in their first season but were immediately relegated from the top flight the following season.
 Promotion was achieved again in 1938–39 but the onset of the Second World War saw the new season curtailed after just five games.
 When the leagues were re-organised after the war, Alloa were placed back in Division Two.

 The 1950s and 60s were not overly successful for the Wasps although the club did provide the game with John White who went on to play for Scotland and Tottenham Hotspur (where he was part of their famous Double winning side of the 1960–61 season).
 Promotion was finally achieved again from the new Second Division in 1976–77 under the managership of Hugh Wilson.
 Relegation soon followed but the Wasps went back up 1981–82 under Alex Totten and managed a 6th-place finish in the First Division the following season.
 The team was relegated again a year later and a similar pattern followed after further promotions in 1984–85 and 1988–89.

 Following further league reconstruction, Alloa found themselves as founder members of the new Third Division in 1995.
 Under Tom Hendrie, Alloa won this league in 1997–98, the club's first championship win since 1921–22.
 The following season saw the team consolidate in the Second Division and also enjoy a 7–0 derby win over local rivals Stirling Albion.